-Environment Action Web Manager While logged in as an administrative user, go to the Mgmt → Backup/restore screen and click the "Save" button.
-OnBoard Linux command line Enter the saveconf command
+- 1. If you are logged into the Web Manager as an administrative user, go to the Mgmt → Backup/restore screen and click the "Save" button. - 2.
+If you are logged into the OnBoard console as root, enter the saveconf command.